Naupaka Zimmerman

 Biogeography, ecological function, and evolution of plant microbiomes.

-Complete CV (updated September 2023)
+Complete CV (updated June 2026)

 His PhD dissertation at Stanford (as part of the Vitousek Lab) focused primarily on the biogeography of communities of foliar fungal endophytes that inhabit the asymptomatic leaves of ʻōhiʻa (Metrosideros polymorpha), an endemic Hawaiian tree (Zimmerman and Vitousek 2012).
 He also worked on a number of collaborative projects examining the functional consequences of pathogen-endophyte-genotype interactions (Busby et al. 2013) in narrowleaf cottonwood (Populus angustifolia).